MicrosoftDocs/xamarin-docs/docs/ios/platform/binding-swift/walkthrough.md

 ### Step 3.
 Build a binding library

-The next step is to create a Xamarin.iOS binding project using the Visual Studio binding template, add required metadata, native references and then build the project to produce a consumable library.
+The next step is to create a Xamarin.iOS binding project using the Visual Studio binding template, add required metadata, native references and then build the project to produce a consumable library:

 1. Open Visual Studio for Mac and create a new Xamarin.iOS binding library project, give it a name, in this case SwiftFrameworkProxy.Binding and complete the wizard.
 The Xamarin.iOS binding template is located by the following path: **iOS > Library > Binding Library**: